devcybiko/gregsmithwiki/content/classnotes/RICH201904DATA3/supportsubjects.md

 # RICH201904DATA3

-This is the "wiki" page for DataVis Support Subjects.
+This is the "wiki" page for **RICH201904DATA3** Support Subjects.
 See the #supportsubjects Slack channel for more details.

 Zoom: [https://zoom.us/j/524094448](https://zoom.us/j/524094448)